recordingpreservation/nrpf-website/index.md

 # The National Recording Preservation Foundation

 The National Recording Preservation Foundation (NRPF) promotes the preservation of and public awareness about recorded audio history.
-We work with public and nonprofit archives throughout the United Staets to celebrate and preserve cultures of sound and amplify shared audio heritage.
+We work with public and nonprofit archives throughout the United States to celebrate and preserve cultures of sound and amplify shared audio heritage.